Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Ubigi real-world speed test

 The dual-network approach shows in the results.
-In cities, Ubigi was often faster than Airalo thanks to Three 5G.
-In rural areas, it matched Airalo’s EE-based performance.
-This is a genuinely good combination.
+In UK cities, Ubigi is significantly faster than Airalo thanks to Three 5G (typically 85-110 Mbps vs. 35-50 Mbps on 4G-only providers).
+In rural Great Britain, it matches Airalo’s EE-based performance.
+This is a genuinely good combination — same location, different provider, completely different experience.

 Ubigi verdict